sudhanshugks/clauderelay-v1.0/README.md

 1. Use Claude normally.
 2. When you hit the limit, ClaudeRelay auto-saves your chat (or click 💾 in the extension popup anytime).
-3. Switch to another Claude account (in the same or a new browser).
+3. Switch to another Claude account in any browser (same browser or new browser).
 4. "▶ Continue chat" appears in the sidebar — click it.
 5. Claude continues from exactly where you left off.
-6. This process can be repeated any number of times to continue the conversation across different accounts.
+6. Same process can be repeated any number of times to continue conversation on different accounts.

 ## ⭐ 5 Important Highlights

-1. **Smart Context Packing:** It intelligently packs your conversation by sending the last 20 messages to ensure Claude retains the most relevant recent context while saving space.
+1. **Smart Context Packing:** It intelligently packs your conversation by sending the last 15+ messages to ensure Claude retains the most relevant recent context while saving space.
 2. **Cross-Browser Sync (Cloudflare Worker):** Includes support for syncing over a Cloudflare worker backend (`https://clauderelay.ksudhanshugollu2001.workers.dev`), letting you safely pass a short Relay Code to another device or browser.
 3. **Robust Local Fallback:** Even if cloud sync fails or is unavailable, the extension saves the conversation snapshot locally (using `chrome.storage.local`), allowing you to switch accounts on the same browser effortlessly.
 4. **Native-Feeling UI Integration:** The UI changes, including toast notifications and sidebar injections (`injector.js`), are designed to look and feel completely native to the original Claude.ai interface.